-This page describes how SFTPPLus handles native file system access on both Unix and Windows platforms for the server-side operations.
+This page describes how SFTPPlus handles native file system access on both Unix-like and Windows platforms for the server-side operations.
 While running on a specific operating system, it provides the extra features provided by that operating system.

 When accounts are authenticated as operating systems accounts (local, domain, or remote), they will observe the same file system permissions as those defined in the local file system.
 In other words, the file system access will be granted according to user permissions for the local file system.
 This way, you can have multiple accounts accessing the same file or folder, each account having its own permissions.
 The permissions that are set is completely dependent on each use case.
 For example, you may only want to set read-only permission if you only want users to have read-only permission.